-The course will feature a new case focused on developing the type of financial model which lenders require in a PF Information Memorandum.
-The course ends with a "Capstone case", Pioneer Chlor-Alkali, which deals with financing a Leveraged Buyout.
+The course will end with a "Capstone case", Pioneer Chlor-Alkali, which deals with financing a Leveraged Buyout.
 Several of the principals from that transaction will join us for this last class.

 The essential theme of the course is that PF borrowers should endeavor to control their project financing from the outset.
 This can best be done by making a realistic appraisal of a project's potential to support financing, the definition of clear financing objectives and an assessment of challenges standing in the way of realizing those objectives.
 Based upon this assessment, borrowers should prepare their own preliminary financing plan.
 This work should be undertaken before the borrower's organization commits to do PF, before talking about PF with partners and before hiring a financial adviser.
 Only by undertaking this upfront assessment will borrowers know the issues to discuss with other stakeholders.
 Being equipped to shape these conversations also will enable borrowers to seek only that external advice needed and to control key aspects of the PF process through to execution.